Malaysia: Things Pet Owners Do That Are Illegal

 Under the Minor Offences Act 1955, any person who without lawful excuse sets on or urges any dog or other animal to attack, worry or put in fear any person or animal, shall be liable to a fine not exceeding RM 100.

 Who lets the dog out?
-Never allow your dog to run at people, cars or other animals.
+Never allow your dog to run up to humans, cars or other animals.
 It’s your responsibility to supervise your dog.
 Failure to do so will attract a fine up to RM 100.

 Under Section 7(1) of the Minor Offences Act 1955 , dog owners could face a fine of up to RM 50 and pay compensation to the injured party of a maximum of RM100.

 8.Failure To Get A Dog Licence